uwla/lacl/README.md

 A list of intended things to do:

-- demo app
+- publish demo app
-- better interface to manage per-model permissions
-    - check user permission from the user instead of from the model
-    - get the models the user has permission to perform an action?
-- maybe blade components
-- more tests?
+- improve documentation